-15 3.1 Contact
+2.1 Contact

 The contact option of MSC.Marc is used to simulate the detachment and migration of the grounding line.
-The ice and till layer are defined as separate deformable contact bodies such that during each incremental position the software checks whether every potential contact node from each body is near a contact segment.
-A contact segment is

-- either an edge of a 2-D deformable body or the face of a 3-D deformable body.
-In order to maximise computational efficiency the software first defines a bounding box which quickly determines whether a node is near a segment, if the node falls within this box more sophisticated techniques are used to find the exact status of the node.
-A contact tolerance is defined for each surface and if a node is within this tolerance region it is - 25 considered to be in contact; if the node has passed through the tolerance range it is considered to have penetrated and a procedure is invoked to avoid this penetration.
+The ice and till layer are defined as separate deformable contact bodies such that, during each incremental position, the software checks whether every potential contact node from each body is near a contact segment.
+A contact segment is either an edge of a 2-D deformable body or the face of a 3-D deformable body.
+In order to maximise computational efficiency, the software first defines a bounding box which quickly determines whether a node is near a segment; if the node falls within this box, more sophisticated techniques are used to find the exact status of the node.
+A contact tolerance is defined for each surface and if a node is within this tolerance region, it is considered to be in contact; if the node has passed through the tolerance range, it is considered to have penetrated and a procedure is invoked to avoid this penetration.

 Once two contact segments come into contact, a "glue" tying condition is applied so that there is no relative tangential motion between them.
 In the fully 3-D case this is as far as contact goes; the two contact bodies remain glued throughout the procedure and the ice flows primarily by deforming the till layer.
-For simulations in 2-D where the grounding line migrates the glue may separate, allowing the grounding line to move back and forth with the time varying ocean pressure.
-For the migration simulations presented here the glue separation criterion is simply that the two bodies are released when the tensile force between them exceeds a certain stress.
-In reality it would be expected that as soon as tensile forces are greater than 0, the ice would lift and the grounding line would migrate, however for numerical purposes the separation stress is defined as a very small number to stop numerical chattering between segments.
+For simulations in 2-D, where the grounding line migrates, the glue may separate, allowing the grounding line to move back and forth with the time-varying ocean pressure.
+For the migration simulations presented here, the glue separation criterion is simply that the two bodies are released when the tensile force between them exceeds a certain stress.
+In reality, it would be expected that, as soon as tensile forces are greater than zero, the ice would lift and the grounding line would migrate; however, for numerical purposes, the separation stress is defined as a very small number to stop numerical chattering between segments.
+This avoids a situation where tiny variations in stresses between time increments cause two contact segments to repeatedly change in and out of contact at high frequency.